Build Guide for PC Builds for Minecraft (Custom & Pre-built)

 Cinebench R20 Multi Core Benchmark Score for Minecraft

-Comparing the official recommended CPUs with the current gen CPUs, you can see that there is a drastic difference in performance.
-In fact, even the cheapest AMD Athlon 3000G CPU seems feasible here.
+Comparing the official recommended CPUs with the current-gen CPUs, you can see a drastic difference in performance.
+Even the cheapest AMD Athlon 3000G CPU seems feasible here.

 This goes in line with the fact that Minecraft does not require a top of the line hardware.

-However, again, depending upon your crafting complexities and your graphics settings you may require a better processor.
+However, depending on your crafting complexities and graphics settings, you may require a better processor.

 Does Minecraft Benefit from a Higher Core Count?

-While you will often hear that Minecraft utilizes no more than 2 cores at a time.
-In reality, Minecraft JAVA Edition can distribute the workload for certain tasks IF you have mods like Sodium or Optifine installed.
+While you will often hear that Minecraft utilizes no more than two cores at a time, in reality, Minecraft JAVA Edition can distribute the workload for certain tasks IF you have mods like Sodium or Optifine installed.

 Minecraft CPU Requirements

-The image above shows the example of a task that directly benefits from a higher core count.
+The image above shows an example of a task directly benefiting from a higher core count.
 The Map Loading task shows the 12 Core processor clearly winning the race with 71% of the Minecraft world loaded while a Single Core processor still hasn’t even started loading the map yet at 0%.

-In light of this, the following are the CPUs we recommend for different budget ranges.
+In light of this, I recommend the following CPUs for different budget ranges.

 CPU Recommendations

 CPU is THE critical component for a Minecraft gaming PC.
-Minecraft is a CPU hungry game and hence, you should focus on a CPU with the best single-core performance your budget can allow.
+Minecraft is a CPU-hungry game, so you should focus on a CPU with the best single-core performance your budget can allow.

 1. CPU For ULTRA-BUDGET PC Builds for Minecraft